Paul Calderón: Career

 Calderón was almost cast as Jules Winnfield in the 1994 film Pulp Fiction, since director Quentin Tarantino had been impressed by his audition, but the role eventually went to Samuel L. Jackson, and Calderón was given a role as a bartender, Paul, who speaks the line, "Hey, my name's Paul and this shit's between y'all," to John Travolta's character, Vincent Vega.

-He has performed in numerous feature films, including King of New York, Sea of Love, The Last Castle, The Firm, Four Rooms, Out of Sight, La Soga, Cop Land, The Addiction, and 21 Grams.
+He has performed in numerous feature films, including King of New York, Sea of Love, The Last Castle, The Firm, Four Rooms, Out of Sight, La Soga, Cop Land, The Addiction, Welcome to New York, and 21 Grams.

 He has made many guest appearances on television series, including recurring roles on Dream Street, Law & Order and Miami Vice.
 In 2012, he guest-starred in the Blue Bloods episode "Domestic Disturbance", playing Lieutenant Martin Perez.
 (He reprised the role in the 2016 Blue Bloods episode "Back in the Day".)
 Calderón worked on two films in 2012: West End, directed by Joe Basille; and Biodegradable, a futuristic film shot in the Dominican Republic with an all Latino cast, directed by Juan Basanta.
 In 2014, he played Arquimedes, the bodyguard of Enoch "Nucky" Thompson in seven episodes of the fifth (final) season of the HBO series Boardwalk Empire.
 He played Alejandro, a recurring role on Fear the Walking Dead.
 Since 2017, he has appeared as Detective Santiago "Jimmy" Robertson on the Amazon TV series, Bosch.

 In 2023, he reprised his role from Out of Sight as Raymond Cruz in the FX miniseries Justified: City Primeval.